Aegaar/finance-tracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The "Finance tracking" app allows users to manage their finances with ease.
-It allows users to add, delete and track their income and expense.
-In addition, users can use the chart generation function to visualise their income and expense for specific income sources.
+The 'Finance tracking' app allows users to manage their finances with ease.
+It allows users to add, delete, and track their income and expenses.
+In addition, users can use the chart generation function to visualize their income and expenses for specific income sources.

 Features:
 * Adding and deleting income and expenses assigned to a user account
-* Displays charts that show an analysis of the user's income and expense for a given source.
+* Displays charts that show an analysis of the user's income and expenses for a given source.
 * Displays lists of recently added expenses and income
 * Easy login via Google or Github account
+* Displays total expenses and incomes
-* Responsive deisgn
+* Responsive design

 ### Built With: